 Section 11.
 Medical/Dental Expense Account.
-The Employer agrees to allow insurance eligible employees to participate in a medical and dental expense reimbursement program to cover co-payments, deductible and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to a maximum of five thousand dollars (\$5,000) per calendar year.
+The Employer agrees to allow insurance eligible employees to participate in a medical and dental expense reimbursement program to cover copayments, deductible and other medical and dental expenses or expenses for services not covered by health or dental insurance on a pre-tax basis as permitted by law or regulation, up to a maximum of five thousand dollars (\$5,000) in calendar year 2012.
+Effective January 1, 2013 and thereafter, the maximum reimbursement shall be two thousand five hundred dollars (\$2,500.00).